 “Why does Martin like pink?

-- There are not “boy colors” or “girl colors”.
+- There is no such thing as boy colors or girl colors.
 Colors are colors.
-Different people like different colors.
+All people like different colors.

 “Why is her hair so short?
 She looks like a boy.”

 - People of all genders can have long hair, medium hair or short hair.
 And some people do not have any hair.

 - That’s just how she likes it.
 How would you like your hair to be?

 - Hair is hair.
 That is how she likes it.

 - There is no such thing as “boy” hair or “girl” hair.
 Here at (name of school) we all get to have our hair the way that makes us happy.

 - You cannot tell someone’s gender from how they have their hair.

 - It’s true that some boys don’t like to play with dolls but some boys do!
 Just like some of you like to draw and some of you don’t.
 Some of you like to play kickball and others don’t.
 No one should have to pick and choose what they do just because of their gender.